Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

  - render self-shadowing for particles (like cloud rendering)

- - add texture matrix support for the emitter texture

  - shadows slices
  - depth sorting for correct transparency output
  - self collisions